 I called and said, "Well, the [representative] said this was incorrect," and so we called again and we sent it again and the last straw was "oh your social security number is not valid" because it was an H1B instead of a regular one I guess.
-But then [DOL/ID.me] called last week and she was like, "Oh, this was a valid social security card."
+But then [DOL/ID.me] called last week and she was like, "Oh, this was a valid social security card."199

-The worker was never informed why ID.me and NYSDOL flagged him for fraud, and his benefits were held up for months before being reinstated.
+The worker was never informed why his claim had been flagged for fraud, and his benefits were held up for months before being reinstated.

-NCLEJ Interview with Worker 1.
+197 NCLEJ Interview with Worker 1.
+198 Id.

-&lt;sup>198 Id.
 NCLEJ Interview with Worker 1.